By Ian Wilson (Rated PG)

 “I dunno,” I replied.

-I peered into the darkness.
-I faintly saw the outline of a man creeping around the cabins.
-I crept closer to him, quietly.
+I could just faintly see the outline of a man skulking around the cabins.
+I crept closer to him, not making a single sound.

 “Hey!”
 I shouted.